brian-mcnamara/plugin_uploader/README.md

 While the lock file will be cleaned up, it could be left behind if the process is forcefully interrupted requiring the lock to be deleted manually.
 The lock can be found in the <kbd>url</kbd> root and is named `updatePlugins.xml.lock`
 (lock file name depends on <kbd>updateFile</kbd>)

+### Plugin Signing

+As of 2021.2 plugin signature are being checked during install.
+Private plugin can use plugin signing but require the `signPlugin` task be implemented and public/private keys be used to sign.
+While not required to use this plugin, it is recommended.

 ## License